- Is your drafting chair hurting your back?

 - Features adjustable lumbar support.

-- Has no tilt function
+- Includes no tilt function

 #13 Highest weight capacity steel-framed drafting chair